|Dates:||11 June – 8 July 2010|

 Jawad Al Malhi’s work includes painting, photography, video and site-specific work and is preoccupied with the experience of marginalised communities and their relationship to space.

-Exhibited across two venues in London, Delfina Foundation and The Mosaic Rooms, his New Works seek to produce alternative representations of Jerusalem, a city whose iconography has been exhausted by tourists and journalists alike.
+Presented across two London venues, Delfina Foundation and The Mosaic Rooms, Jawad Al Malhi’s exhibition New Works seeks to produce alternative representations of Jerusalem, a city whose iconography has been exhausted by tourists and journalists alike.

 Jawad al Malhi is a long time resident of Jerusalem.
 His New Works are intimately connected with his personal memories and evolve from a return to the sites of his childhood.
 He observes the cacophony of “voice-overs” that are projected onto the occupied city and highlight its somber reality.
 Caught between a construction ban and accumulating graveyards, Jerusalem gradually collapses under stratums of ideals, ideologies and mortality.